monir-dev/payment-code-review-v1/Note.md

 - Project full flow works.
 Codes and tests are not in good shape though.
 - Now I will focus on refactoring.

+# Added two more notes for more details
+- SIMPLE_SETUP.md
+- DDD_TRANSFORMATION_NOTES.md